 What You Can Do

 Lifestyle choices can affect how well an antidepressant works for you.
 It’s important to get enough rest and avoid recreational drugs and alcohol.
-With some medications, you need to stay away from citrus juices like orange or grapefruit juice.

 A good relationship with your doctor is also key, especially when you’re not feeling well or your medication isn’t working as you expected.
 And talk therapy works hand-in-hand with the right medication.
 It can help you understand your illness and manage stress and your emotions.